-With its cheering crowds and fancy dress fundraisers, the London Marathon is our very own world-famous running race.
+The race is on and the 2019 London Marathon is nearly upon us!
+Join cheering crowds and fancy dress fundraisers at the world-famous London Marathon.
 Covering 26.2 miles and shutting down roads left, right and centre, it takes over the city for one weekend every April.
-Here's all you need to know about running the London Marathon 2018, whether you're a road-pounding-pro or a newbie in a Disney costume.
+Ahead of this year's race, here's everything you need to know about running the London Marathon 2019, whether you're a road-pounding-pro or a newbie dressed as a stormtrooper.

 What is the London Marathon?

 Attracting professionals, celebrities and some truly impractical outfits, the London Marathon is a 26.2 mile race around the streets of London.
-One of the key London events in spring, it attracts just as many supporters as participants, and the atmosphere on the day is something truly remarkable.
-If you're out and about on the afternoon of marathon day, expect to see weary runners propping up the bar at pubs across the capital.
+One of the key London events in spring, it attracts just as many supporters as participants, and the atmosphere on the day is absolutely buzzing.
+If you're out and about in the afternoon of marathon day here are the best places to catch all the action and expect to see weary runners propping up the bar at pubs across the capital.
 Those who'd like to run can enter by ballot or take up a fundraising place via their favourite charity.

 Where is the London Marathon?